h3abionet/h3agwas/README.md

 * `samplesheet`: This is Excel spreadsheet that Illumina provides which details each perfson in the study for whom you have genotyping results.
 If you don't have it, you can make your own.
 There are three columns that are important: "Institute Sample Label", "Manifest Gender" and "Batch Comment".
 These must be there.
 The _label_ is the ID of the person.
 In the current workflow this ID is used for both the FID and IID.
 If you have a family study you may need to manually change the fam file.

+Please note that *we expect all entries in the sample IDs etc to be alphanumeric 0-9, Latin letters (NO accents!), underscore, space, hyphen*.
+The code may break otherwise.

 * `abbrev`.
 Default is "1" (yes).
 The Illumina IDs in the sample ID are typically a long string with Illumina relevant IDs followed by an underscore followed by your own ID.
 If you have abbrev as 1, tthen the script will attempt to remove the Illumina component.
 YMMV and you  may have to manually change.

 * `output_align`.
 This can be one of three values: _topbottom_, _dbsnp_ and _ref_.
 If topbot, the SNPs will be aligned to the Illumnia TOP strand.
 If dbsnp, the output will be aligned to the dbSNP report, if "ref", the output will be aligned to a given reference strand.
 In the latter two cases, many of the SNPs will be flipped (e.g. an A/C SNP will become G/T; and A/T SNP will become T/A).